Motherwell 1-1 Celtic

 - From the section Scottish Premiership

-Scott Sinclair's controversial late penalty preserved Celtic's unbeaten domestic run as Motherwell came within two minutes of beating the champions.
+Scott Sinclair's controversial penalty with two minutes left extended Celtic's unbeaten domestic run to 66 games as Motherwell were denied a historic win.

-Mikael Lustig's own goal with 12 minutes left, diverting Craig Tanner's free-kick, threatened an upset.
+Mikael Lustig's own goal in the 78th minute, diverting Craig Tanner's free-kick, threatened an upset.

 But when Callum McGregor went down after an Andy Rose challenge, Sinclair kept his nerve to send the spot-kick high into the left corner.